 There was an initially high rate of reverse group discordance.
-Following a change in reverse group diluent from Bromelain to physiological saline this was significantly reduced to an acceptable discordance rate.
+Following a change in reverse group diluent from Bromelain to physiological this significantly reduced saline was to an acceptable discordance rate.

 Cross contamination was observed between testing profiles.
 This issue was eliminated following the introduction of an enhanced wash step.